Friday, March 30, 2018

 Ever since it reached No. 3 in the summer of 1984, "Drive" has been one of those songs for me.
 Over the years I've more than once found myself transfixed when it was playing, not wanting to listen for how it was making me feel, the colors it was painting the walls of my mind with, but not really able to turn it off either.

-Thirty-four years after its release, I think I've finally figured out know why (in other words, what makes for an "oogy" song): it's because nothing is ever explained.
+Thirty-four years after its release, I think I've finally figured out why (in other words, what makes for an "oogy" song): it's because nothing is ever explained.
 You don't know what's wrong, or what's happening (or has happened), you just know that it's not good.
 Someone is suffering; someone is teetering on - about to be laid waste by - tragedy.
 And the string of rhetorical questions that comprises the lyrics suggests only that that same "someone" is in denial about it all.

 Alas, the video, with Cars frontman (but not singer on this track) Ric Ocasek and his lovely then-girlfriend Paulina Porizkova, does what a lot of videos do to their parent song: it waters it down, extinguishes the fire by introducing visually interpretative (and emotionally flame-retardant) information that is completely unnecessary.